hsf-training/cpluspluscourse/code/move/README.md

 ## Prerequisites

-* be able to use simple templated code
+- Copy and move constructors
+- Copy and move assignment operators

 ## Instructions

-* look at the code and run it with callgrind
+* look at the code and run it with callgrind or time it e.g. using `/usr/bin/time ./trymove`
 * understand how inefficient it is
-* implement move semantic the easy way in NVector
-* run with callgrind and see no improvement
 * understand why and fix trymove.cpp
 * see efficiency improvements